nsg/tunnel/README.md

 Note that at this point you need to configure both the server and your client to route/forward traffic over the tunnel.
 There is a few options for that in tunnel, see "tunnel config".

+## Supported operations

+### Invite & Join

+This exposes the Invite and Join feature from Tinc.
+This is useful if you like to connect a newly installed system to a Tinc node.
+The Join operation re-keys the client, and there is no option to disable that, so do not run join on an existing installation that you use for other things.

+I'm considering fixing this in the future.

+Also not that this is a Tinc 1.1+ feature.

+### Tinc raw command

+Just forward the commands to tinc.